CanGulmez/The-Linux-Programming-Interface/File IOs and Directories/README.md

   is I/O activity (e.g., new input) on a file descriptor since it was last monitored.

+The `epoll` API differs from the other two I/O models in that it can employ both level-triggered notification (default) and edge-triggered notification.

+When we employ level-triggered notification, because the level- triggered model allows us to repeat the I/O monitoring operation at any time, it is not necassary to perform as much I/O as possible (e.g., read as many bytes as possible) on the file descriptor each time we are notified that a file descriptor is ready.

+When we employ edge-triggered notification, we receive  notification only when an I/O event occurs.
+Furthermore, when an I/O event is notified for a file descriptor, we usually don't know how much I/O is possible (e.g., how many bytes are avaliable for reading).

 ### Employing Nonblocking I/O with Alternative I/O Models

 Nonblocking I/O (the `O_NONBLOCK` flag) is often used in conjunction